Mahsa-msv/Beach_Watch/README.md

 ## Data status

 The beach names, locations, lifeguard supervision, and water type reflect the real 19 supervised HRM beaches.
-The open / closed / at risk statuses in this version are sample values used to build and style the app.
-Wiring the live daily data from the City of Halifax page is a separate step (a server side fetch with 24 hour revalidation and an API route).
+Wiring the live daily data from the City of Halifax page is an implemented step (a server side fetch with 24 hour revalidation and an API route).